Concordia University: Anti-Netanyahu riot

-On September 9, 2002, a scheduled speech from the former Israeli Prime Minister Benjamin Netanyahu was cancelled following violent pro-Palestinian riots inside the Henry F. Hall Building.
+On September 9, 2002, a scheduled speech from the former (and later subsequent) Israeli Prime Minister Benjamin Netanyahu was cancelled following violent pro-Palestinian riots inside the Henry F. Hall Building.
 Protestors raised concerns about Israeli human rights abuses in the Palestinian territories, namely in the West Bank and the Gaza Strip.
 Netanyahu accused protestors of being supporters of terrorism.
 The event is depicted in a documentary named Confrontation at Concordia.